hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_database.md

     [2 "Betelgeus"]
 ]
 ```
-Ì†æÌ¥î The last letter of the names are missing!
+ü§î The last letter of the names are missing!
 So something is still fishy here, I thought that had long since been fixed.

 [21:43:00](#Z_C_BayZvRQbcysr9UXeBMF1ApcD4P_PcUra7wuuxOc) <gurzgri>:
 And then, there is a typo in your statement, have you noticed?
 There's an `'` missing for `'Company name` in